chenkel-data/Demand-Forecasting-with-Transformers/README.md

 ![a](https://github.com/chenkel-data/Time-Series-Forecasting-with-Transformers/blob/master/demand1.png)

 The model seems to follow the patterns but only for times with large shares the model does not perform well.
-But those extreme events are handled differently.

 ![b](https://github.com/chenkel-data/Time-Series-Forecasting-with-Transformers/blob/master/demand2.png)

+Making the future horizon smaller:

 ![c](https://github.com/chenkel-data/Time-Series-Forecasting-with-Transformers/blob/master/demand3.png)

+## Conclusion

+Transformers seem to have some power for multistep forecasting.
+In real world one might want to forecast the demand for the next few days.
+So smoothing on a daily basis might yield better results.

+We see that extreme events are always underestimated.
+This is typical where you have extreme events.
+Forecasting extreme events is handled differently.
+In a next step we can test how a Autoencoder performs with Transaformers in case of extreme events.